dig-team/Qiana/README.md

     year     = 2024
 }
 ```

+A extended jounral version of Qiana was also accepter for publication in the [Journal of Artificial Intelligence Research](https://www.jair.org/index.php/jair).
+For now, a preprint is available in the publication forlder.

 # License
 Qiana was developed by [Simon Coumes](https://perso.eleves.ens-rennes.fr/people/simon.coumes/index.html), [Pierre-Henri Paris](https://phparis.net/), [Fabian Suchanek](https://suchanek.name/), and [François Schwarzentruber](https://people.irisa.fr/Francois.Schwarzentruber/).
 The code in this repository is available under the MIT license, see the file LICENSE.md.